-PC and printer major HP Inc has acquired Poly, a leading global provider of workplace collaboration solutions, in an all-cash transaction of $3.3 billion, inclusive of Poly’s net debt.
+PC and printer major HP Inc has acquired Poly, a leading global provider of workplace collaboration solutions, in an all-cash transaction of $3.3 billion, including Poly’s net debt.

 Poly (formerly Plantronics) is a leader in video conferencing solutions, cameras, headsets, voice, and software.
 The acquisition will help drive the growth and scale of HP’s peripherals and workforce solutions businesses, HP said in a statement late on Monday.